-A majority of soundbars can connect a subwoofer.
+A majority of soundbars can connect to a subwoofer.
 If you want to hear the deep bass booms from your system with a great listening experience, this is important to have a feature.

 Nearly all standalone soundbars can have two or three channels.
 A soundbar with two channels has right and left channel speakers.
-A 3 channel soundbar will have left, middle, right, and center channel speakers.
+A 3 channel soundbar will have left, middle, right, and center speakers.

 Modern units also include wireless subwoofers.
 The system could be equipped with a powerful subwoofer to increase its low-frequency capability by making the channels 2.1 or 3.0.

 Some systems use wireless satellite speakers and a subwoofer.
 This is a surround sound system with a 5.1 surround sound.
 If you’re interested in learning more about soundbars with better sound, it is worth reading about the differences between the 2.1 and the 5.1 soundbars.

 How Soundbar Specs Can Get Confusing